devrim/cloudflare-noip/README.md

 1. Open the Task Scheduler: Press the Windows key + R, type `taskschd.msc`, and press Enter.
 2. Create a new task:
 	* General: Give the task a name and description.
-	* Triggers: Create a new trigger with the desired interval (e.g., every 5 minutes).
+	* Triggers: Create a new trigger with the desired interval (e.g., every minute).
 	* Actions: Create a new action to start a program: `python.exe` with the argument `/path/to/cloudflare_noip.py`.
 	* Conditions: Set any additional conditions as needed.
 3. Save the task.